 Banks and building societies are even less likely to take a risk on you if you only pay back the minimum payment on credit cards each month, as this suggests your gambling is leaving you with insufficient funds with which to make the best financial decisions, as credit card debts come with high APRs.

-Once you’re in the position that you’re outgoings are equal to or more than your incomings, the circle of debt is almost impossible to break – and lenders will see your gambling as a potential way of getting into more debt rather than a potential way to get out of that debt.
+Once you’re in the position where your outgoings are equal to or more than your incomings, the circle of debt is almost impossible to break – and lenders will see your gambling as a potential way of getting into more debt rather than a potential way to get out of that debt.

-But if you gamble with money that you can afford to lose, choosing to gamble instead of, for example, going out drinking, smoking, or enjoying an expensive meal out, then your gambling shouldn’t affect your ability to get a personal loan.
+But if you gamble with money that you can afford to lose, choosing to gamble instead of, for example, going out drinking, smoking, or enjoying an expensive meal, then your gambling shouldn’t affect your ability to get a personal loan.